ScriptTiger/MAC-Address-Lookup/README.md

 # MAC-Address-Lookup
-Lookup tables and tools for vendor OUI information
+Lookup tables and tools for vendor OUI information.